Hope for Democracy

 Make Direct, Coordinated Acts of Speech

-A crowd, coordinating, can be very powerful — especially when it legitimately speaks for the whole district.
+In states without the ballot initiative path — a crowd, coordinating, can be very powerful, especially when it legitimately speaks for the whole district.

 Expand